Jubatian/rrpge-spec/specs/kcall.rst

 See "file_io.rst" for further details including fault codes.

-0x0111: Task: Start saving page into file
+0x0111: Task: Start saving into file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - F.name: kc_sfi_save
 - Cycles: 800
 - Host:   Required.
 - N/S:    The task may always return 0xC000 indicating unsuccessful save.
-- Param1: Source Data memory page.
+- Param1: Source (word) offset in CPU Data memory.
+- Param2: Number of bytes (!) to save, up to 16383.
-- Param2: Page to save into the file, high word.
+- Param3: Byte offset to start at in the file, high word.
-- Param3: Page to save into the file, low word.
+- Param4: Byte offset to start at the file, low word.
-- Param4: Number of bytes to save into the page of the file (0 - 8192).
-- Param5: File name page in Data memory.
+- Param5: File name offset in CPU Data memory.
-- Param6: File name offset in page (only bits 7-11 are used).
-- Ret.
-A: Index of kernel task or 0x8000 if no more task slots are available.
+- Ret.X3: Index of kernel task or 0x8000 if no more task slots are available.

 Saves bytes into a page of a target file.
 The bytes are saved in Big Endian order (so first byte of the page in the file will be from the high byte of the first word in the source page).

-Note that the host need not pad automatically the file to save the requested page, and will fail if the file is not sufficiently large already so the new data can be added without gaps.
+Note that the host should fail if the file is not sufficiently large already so the new data can be added without gaps.

-The number of bytes to save is set 8192 (save full page) by the kernel if an out of range value is passed for it.

 The file name is excepted to be a zero terminated UTF-8 string.

+The kernel terminates the application if either parameter is invalid:

+- The CPU Data memory areas involved must not include the User Peripheral Area, neither wrap around to it.

-The return of the kernel task has bit 14 clear if the save was successful, bits 0 - 13 indicating the number of bytes successfully saved (0 - 8192).
+The return of the kernel task has bit 14 clear if the save was successful, bits 0 - 13 indicating the number of bytes successfully saved (0 - 16383).
 This equals to the requested number of bytes to save.
 Bit 14 set in the return value indicates failure, bits 0 - 13 providing a fault code.